 Something to consider about the LendKey platform is that it will only connect you to offers matching lenders based on your information and credit profile.
 For example, military personnel may get offers from Navy Federal Credit Union.
 If you’re searching for the absolute lowest rates, expand your search outside the LendKey marketplace.

 What you need to know

 One of the best ways to save money on your student loans is by combining multiple loans into one, so you can lower interest rates.
 While LendKey doesn’t offer the highest maximum limits for refinancing ($125,000 for undergraduate; $175,000 for graduate degree), it does offer some low, competitive rates and five to 20-year loan terms.
 If you’re a college graduate with multiple high-interest student loans, consolidating your student loans with a credit union may be less stressful than working with a traditional bank.

-If you’re still in school and in need of a student loan, LendKey has private student loans with variable rates as low as 1.51% APR and fixed rates as low as 3.99% APR.
+If you’re still in school and in need of a student loan, LendKey has private student loans with variable rates from 1.49%–11.25% APR and fixed rates from 4.25%–12.59% APR.
 You can borrow up to 100% of your school-certified cost of attendance, and you only need to be enrolled part-time in a degree-granting program at the time of application.
 LendKey offers five-, seven-, 10-, 15- and 20-year loans.
 After graduation, you’ll get a six-month grace period before the first payment is due, and LendKey offers 18-month forbearance for financial hardships.

 When you’re ready to check your rates or apply for a loan, start by filling out the application online: